kyouryuukunn/renpy-ActionEditor3/README.md

     OffsetMatrix
     RotateMatrix
  * ActionEditor Can't get colormatrix property.
- * The behavior of functions for function property isn't same as ATL.
+ * Unfortunately, The behavior of functions for function property isn't same as ATL.
    There are some different points.
   1. inherited_<property> have no value.
   2. Setting properties have no affect when it is called next time.
   3. The return value from it have no affect.

    You should note it isn't always called in time.
  * Skipping animations may not work when those include the tags which are already shown and have loop animations.
    When using functions other than camera_blur, these may cause malfunction after skip.